Category D (known locally as "Compte Propi") was last modified on 3rd October 2019.

 - An Apostillised copy of your passport,

-3. Applying to Immigration for a work permit for the shareholder(s): If all the documentation is correct (see below) then a work permit can be issued in a matter of days.
+3. Applying to Immigration for an active permit, Category D for the shareholder(s): If all the documentation is correct (see below) then a work permit can be issued in a matter of days.
 Note however that in many cases you may well need new police reports since Immigration requires an original and it must be in date, with a 3 month expiry this often means a fresh application for the certificates.

 Once the company has been formed and registered by the Notary as in step 2 above then at this stage we can we can then apply to Immigration for residency.